EI-CoreBioinformatics/mikado/docs/Installation.rst

 ``pip3 install mikado``

-The source for the latest release can be obtained with
+The source for the latest release on PyPI can be obtained with

 ``pip3 download mikado``